Pro’s and Cons of Armored Cars

 There have also been numerous incidents where criminals have assassinated targets traveling in armored vehicles with IEDs, Rocket Propelled Grenades (RPGs) and improvised shaped charges all of which are available on the black market.

-An armored vehicle can assist you in your security program and save your life but it should not be all there is to your security program.
+An armored cars can assist you in your security program and save your life but it should not be all there is to your security program.
 As always a proper and realist threat assessment need to be done and where budget allows you need to utilize advance security and protective surveillance.